More Than a Protest: Nonviolence Training Workshops

 Friday, March 16th and Saturday, March 17th

-Deadline to apply is February 25th; participants notified by March 5th.
-Workshop spaces are limited.
+Deadline has been extended; participants will be accepted until workshop spaces have been filled.
 People of ALL backgrounds are welcome and encouraged to apply!

 Student Leaders Training, Saturday, March 17th, 9:00 AM – 5:00 PM (Lunch provided)